ZongyueQin/HLSyn/README.md

 In the `design/train` and `design/dev` folder, each json file is a dictionary where the key is the specific parameters of a design and the value is the corresponding prediction labels.

-See `utils/load.py` for examples of how to load data.
+See `examples/load.py` for examples of how to load data.

+- TODO: examples/load.py, load source code, graph, parameter values, and prediction labels, (optional) insert parameter values into source code and graphs

 ## Leaderboard

 Coming soon

+- TODO: how to do inductive testing?
+- example prediction file

 ## Running Baselines

 Check instructions [here](https://github.com/ZongyueQin/HLSyn/tree/main/baselines)

-TODO: Current baselines run with the entire test set, need to address data leak problem
+- TODO: Current baselines run with the entire test set, need to address data leak problem

 ## Acknowledgement